dspringuel-va/blog-posts/devops-handbook/README.md

 #### Integrating A/B Testing into our feature testing
 *What*

+When business level telemetry is in place, it enables us to do some A/B testing.
+A/B testing is showing randomly to a user two versions of something (version A or version B), and gather data on how it affects the performance of the system.
+For example, which button style and placement leads to the best conversion rate for example.

 *Why*

+A/B testing enables continuous and fast feedback cycles.
+It is one quick way to do user research.
+Consequently, the more we do user research quickly, the faster the system will improve over time.
+That quick feedback cycle is also very good when the given industry is fast-paced, since it allows the business to gain an edge on competitors and gain some market share.

 ### Create Review and Coordination Processes to Increase Quality of our Current Work

 #### Enable coordination and scheduling of changes
 *What*

+When the business is growing, it becomes difficult to effectively manage work dependencies accross teams.
+Having loosely coupled architecture helps diminishing the amount of dependency from one team to another.
+However, it might not be always possible to reduce all dependency to the point of not having any.
+Then, coordination accross team is feasible by using chat rooms to announce upcoming changes, or by having meeting where people can discuss potential work dependencies.

 *Why*

+When multiple teams could potentially have work collision, coordonating and scheduling changes decrease the risk of dependency problems and limits the amount of work in progress.
+This helps helps minimizing the chances of incidents and increase the deployment lead time.

 #### Enable peer review of changes
 *What*

+Peer review of changes means that the code is reviewed by the appropriate subject matter expert before the code is actually integrated and deployed.
+This can be done in a various ways, like over-the-shoulder review (a developer looks at the code of another one as the latter walks through the code), or tool assisted code review (like a pull request on GitHub).

 *Why*

+The main benefits is to review and catch potential issues before the code is integrated.
+That means that the cost and the time to fix those issues are really low.
+Furthermore, code reviews encourages smaller batch size of work, since small changes are easier and faster to review.

 #### Enable pair programming to improve all our changes
 *What*

+Pair programming is having two developers working togheter at a single computer.
+One is writing the code (the driver), while the other is reviewing the code as it's being written (the navigator).
+Then, developers switch place after a given amount of time, usually after 15 to 30 minutes.

 *Why*

+The main benefits of pair programming is having the code reviewed as soon as it is created.
+The navigator, while reviewing the code, could coming with new ideas or see potential future problems, all of which could be resolved faster.
+Furthermore, pair programming enables a natural transfer of skills, like sharing techniques or workflows for example.

 ## The Third Way: The Technical Practices of Continual Learning and Experimentation